#SelenaGomez Songs Rated By #13ReasonsWhy Stars, #Bullying Message Lost

-Selena Gomez was the executive producer of the smash hit Netflix series 13 Reasons Why, so it makes sense that the cast of the show would be big fans of the singer’s work.
-On the other hand, almost everyone – especially millennials, like most of the cast of 13 Reasons Why – has a favorite Selena Gomez song.
+Selena Gomez was the executive producer of the smash hit Netflix series, 13 Reasons Why, so it makes sense that the cast of the show would be big fans of the singer’s work.
+On the other hand, almost everyone – especially Millennials, like most of the cast of 13 Reasons Why – has a favorite Selena Gomez song.

 — MTV (@MTV) April 18, 2017

-Teen Vogue reported that some of the 13 Reasons Why cast were asked to name their favorite Selena Gomez songs and, although none of the cast members gave the same answer as another, they all seemed equally passionate about their love for Gomez’s work.
+Teen Vogue reported that some of the 13 Reasons Why cast were asked to name their favorite Selena Gomez songs, and although none of the cast members gave the same answer as another, they all seemed equally passionate about their love for Gomez’s work.

 Dylan Minnette, who plays Clay on 13 Reasons Why, chose “Me and the Rhythm” from Selena Gomez’s Revival album as his personal favorite, adding that the song is “so good.”